 The College of Medicine, University of Saskatchewan is committed to supporting applicants and students with disabilities through the use of appropriate accommodations.
 While a disability should not preclude a student from consideration for admission, the disability must not prevent the student from communicating with patients and colleagues, from making observations and analyzing clinical data, and from making the medical judgments expected of a physician who has completed the educational program leading to the M.D. degree at this University.

 Students with disabilities are encouraged to contact the Access & Equity Services (AES – 966-7273) with any questions regarding accommodation for their disabilities at the pre-medicine level.
-Any applicants to the College of Medicine who feel they will require accommodation in order to complete the multiple mini interview (MMI) process should make those needs known to the Admissions Office by Feb.
-28, 2018.
+Any applicants to the College of Medicine who feel they will require accommodation in order to complete the multiple mini interview (MMI) process should make those needs known to the Admissions Office by the date outlined in the interview offer.

 All applicants offered interviews will be asked to attest to their ability to meet the technical standards outlined in the Essential Skills and Abilities Required for the Study of Medicine.
 If an applicant will require accommodation in order to meet the technical standards, he/she will be asked to indicate so prior to the MMI.
 Any applicant who indicates a need for accommodation will be referred to the Office of Student Affairs and an Accommodations Team will review the applicant’s specific needs and abilities to determine whether appropriate accommodation can be offered.
 Such requests are kept independent from a student’s admissions file until a student is offered admission.